The draught definition, as I see it in relation to home owners, tends to confuse people as the term “draught” is used to mean two different things.

 Because of this, the majority of the ventilation systems available to us actually rely on an element of uncontrolled ventilation i.e. they assume some air changes (0.15/hr) will occur via these uncontrolled draughts

-If your extractor fan is sucking out 4 litres/sec. of stale moist air from your bathroom, there has to be somewhere else within your home where 4 litres/sec of fresh air can get in, otherwise the extractor fan wouldn’t work.
+If your extractor fan is sucking out 4 litres/second of stale moist air from your bathroom, there has to be somewhere else within your home where 4 litres/second of fresh air can get in, otherwise the extractor fan wouldn’t work.

 Typically the replacement air will get in via a combination of uncontrolled draughts and controlled ventilation (such as trickle vents in windows or via letterboxes etc.